SNIPPET LESSON PLAN FOR:

 Introduction to Volcanoes and Tectonic Plates

-Length: Film Clips: Approximately 20 minutes of film in three clips; Lesson: two 45 - 55 minute class periods.
+Length: Snippet: Approximately 20 minutes of film in three segments.
+Lesson: two 45 - 55 minute class periods.
 Homework: a research assignment between the two class periods.

 Learner Outcomes/Objectives: Students will learn about volcanoes,their likely locations, the factors that can lead to an eruption, the relation of plate tectonics to volcanic eruptions, and the kind of certainty that scientists can and cannot provide.
 They will become familiar with the way that volcanoes are classified and four of the important phenomena that happen before and during eruptions: heating of underground and surface water, lava flows, ash clouds, and volcanic bombs.
 Students will be introduced to volcanic events at: Paricutin, Mexico; Pinatube in the Philippines; and Eyjafjallajökull in Iceland.

 Rationale: The unlikely event of a volcano erupting in the middle of Los Angeles and the film's mix of volcanic features will provide interest and dramatic effect to the lesson.
 The events of the movie are loosely based on real incidents in which a volcano suddenly surged to life in an unexpected location and when advancing lava was cooled and stopped with water.
 Comparison of the real events with the film will reinforce the differences between fact and fiction in movies while providing interest and context for the lesson.

 Description of the Snippet: The first segment starts with a clash between public officials reluctant to call an alarm which will disrupt the life of the city and scientists who cannot provide certainties but advise concern and action based on ambiguous warning signs.